-Allowances for Capex were originally set of the basis of the NOMs regime which has since been replaced by the monetised risk process which has been decided during RIIO-1.
-Consequently it is not possible to directly measure forecast outputs against original price control allowances and the calculation of a bottom up enduring value adjustment is not practical.
+Allowances for Capex were originally set of the basis of the NOMs regime which has since been replaced by the monetised risk process which has been decided during RIIO-GD1.
+Consequently it is not possible to directly measure outputs against original price control allowances and the calculation of a bottom up enduring value adjustment is not practical.
 However, we recognise that the phasing for some of our Capex workload has differed from our allowance profile, as a result of our asset management strategy to optimise the economic lives of our existing network assets before committing to investment decisions /programmes to replace them, particularly around LTS and governors.
-We also note that our forecasts have increased since last year largely driven by our transformation strategy as discussed in section 3 (pages 19-21) of our SPO.
-Consequently we have estimated an adjustment at an aggregate level using actual and forecast spend as a proxy, as it is not possible to calculate this at a detailed level without a large amount of uncertainty and estimations.
+We also note that our actual spend has decreased since last year largely driven by ongoing efficiencies an timing of IS investment as discussed in section 3 (pages 20-23) of our SPO.
+Consequently we have estimated an adjustment at an aggregate level using actual spend as a proxy, as it is not possible to calculate this at a detailed level without a large amount of uncertainty and estimations.